diqidoq/nerd/README.md

 ### NERD fantasy road map and possible "features" (better say "rules", since features are limitless)

- + Not an enforced system, rather a system builder
+ + Not an enforced system, rather a system builder, extends on the power of data relations
  + limitless BUT understandable builder admin concept, to build admin UI like everything else
  + MVC / DRY / OOP
  + force unique data values and function singularity, consistency